conorwalker/conorwalker.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Welcome!
-I am a bioinformatics scientist with a research background focusing on developing and applying statistical methods and machine learning methods to human 'omics data.
+I am a bioinformatics scientist with a research background focusing on developing and applying statistical and machine learning methods to human 'omics data.
 I am currently working in computational immuno-oncology research and development at <a href="https://www.modernatx.com">Moderna</a>.

 Previously, I conducted postdoctoral research at the <a href="https://www.nygenome.org/">New York Genome Center</a> and <a href="https://www.columbia.edu/">Columbia University</a>.
 My work primarily focused on using a variety of statistical methods to model private information leakage from single-cell data.